2xic-speedrun/latios/readme.md

 ## TODO
 - Add the ranker service, but need data first.
 - "Nice to have"
-  - Option to view tweet on twitter
   - Group tweets in thread together
-  - Show full link, and not twitter shortened link
   -